togawa28/mousestyles/doc/source/report/classification.rst

 Users can also use a subset of these 99 features to train models.
 The mouse strain number will serve as the label for the dataset.

-For clustering project, we used the individual mouse dataset which has 170 observations.
+For **clustering project**, we used the individual mouse dataset which has 170 observations.
 For clustering, we do not want too many features since these features might have directions very close to each other and it would be repetitive to use all of them.
 Therefore, instead taking each hour bin as